Department of Theatre and Dance

 University Theatre and the University Dance Companies

 The classroom meets the stage in the University Theatre and the University Dance Companies.
 KU Theatre and Dance students, faculty and professional staff work together to create ten fully produced shows each year, from dramas and concert dance to musicals and operas in alternating years.
-In our fully-equipped facilities, students are required to engage in all aspects of production onstage and backstage.
-Students have opportunities to continue study year-round working with union actors, choreographers, directors, and designers with our critically acclaimed Kansas Repertory Theatre (KRT) and the Summer Dance Intensive, in partnership with the Lawrence Arts Center.
+In our various facilities, from blackbox to proscenium or site-specific work, students are required to engage in all aspects of production.

 Internationally Recognized Faculty Scholars and Artists